callmeexin/langmanus4BIA/README.md

 ### Agent Prompts System

-LangManus uses a sophisticated prompting system in the `src/prompts` directory to define agent behaviors and responsibilities:
+BiaGhosterCoder uses a sophisticated prompting system in the `src/prompts` directory to define agent behaviors and responsibilities:

 #### Core Agent Roles